s02blom/shorter-identifier-names/README.md

 Peter *
 =====

-Psychologische Erhebung Total Erheblicher Reaktionszeiten
+\* *Psychologische Erhebung Total Erheblicher Reaktionszeiten*

 This repository contains the source code for the web app I used to obtain the data for my Bachelor thesis.
-I tested the influence of identifier lenght and semantics on source code comprehension.
+I tested the influence of identifier length and semantics on source code comprehension.

-The software was written in Python 2.7 using the Tornado Web Framework and stores all data in a MongoDB.
+The software was written in Python 2.7 using the Tornado web framework and stores all data in a MongoDB.
 To setup you can either run everything from bare metal or use the provided Dockerfiles to create custom images.

 Setup
 =====